 IN NOICE must contain P.D.
-Number Ser H P. C A LISS
+Number Ser a P.Z. & L. F.

 THIS FIRST AMENDMENT to Intergovernmental Agreement ("Agreement") Regarding the Operation, Function, and Funding of the Storm Water Team ("Team") is made and entered into this manuary, 2013, by and among the County of Bernalillo, the City of Albuquerque ("COA"), the Albuquerque Metropolitan Arroyo Flood Control Authority ("AMAFCA"), the New Mexico Department of Transportation ("NMDOT"), and the Southern Sandoval County Arroyo Flood Control Authority ("SSCAFCA"), all political subdivisions of the State of New Mexico, individually referred to as "Party" and collectively referred to as "Parties."